api-platform/docs/core/extending-jsonld-context.md

 }
 ```

-Note that you do not have to provide the `@id` attribute, if you do not provide an `@id` attribute, the value from `iri` will be taken.
+Note that you do not have to provide the `@id` attribute.
+If you do not provide an `@id` attribute, the value from `iri` will be used.